SimplyProgrammer/OpenWrt-list-client-devices/README.md

 Now you can simply run it as `list-clients` and add it as a Custom command (System > Custom commands) to LuCi!

 Note that command might not work properly if not run with root privileges.
+Also, the `list-clients` itself does not require bash to run so after you are done with the install script, you can uninstall bash if you want...